CharityO3/Interactive_Website_CSS-HTML/README.md

 - A **theme toggle** button to switch between light and dark modes.
 - A **grid layout** displaying travel-related images with hover effects.
 - **Responsive design** for seamless viewing on all devices.
-- **External links** to a Wikipedia travel article and an Instagram profile.
+- **External links** to a Wikipedia travel article and my Instagram profile.

 Built with **HTML**, **CSS**, and **JavaScript** for theme functionality.
 Users can easily explore the content and enjoy the interactive features.